lhr-solar/BPS/README.md

 - ```x``` specifies which test you want to compile.
 TEST= is optional and only required if a test is to be compiled.
 Set TEST equal to the suffix of the Test_ src files i.e. if the test you want to run is in Test_x.c, set TEST=x.
     E.g. Call ```make stm32f413 TEST=Voltage``` if you want to test Voltage.c with the Test_Voltage.c src file

+### Using GDB
+GDB is a debugger program that can be used to step through a program as it is being run on the board.
+To use, you need two terminals open, as well as a USB connection to the ST-Link programmer (as if you were going to flash the program to the board).
+In one terminal, run ```st-util```.
+This will launch a program that will interface with the board.
+In the other terminal, start gdb with the command ```gdb-multiarch ./Objects/bps-leader.elf``` (assuming that you are doing this in the root of the project directory.

+This will launch GDB and read in all of the symbols from the program that you are running on the board.
+In order to actually connect gdb to the board, exectue the command ```target extended-remote localhost:4242```, which will connect to the st-util command from earlier.

+Now you can use GDB as normal to debug the board.

 ## Rules
 Make sure to have fun!